-In a collaborate divorce, many wonder about the role of the judge.
+In a collaborative divorce, many wonder about the role of the judge.
 In other words, when does the judge come into play?
 How important is the judge?
 Parties even wonder whether they will end up seeing the judge?

 The truth is that in collaborative divorce, parties work together to try to reach a settlement outside of court.
 They work with a collaborative team to try to reach a settlement.
 The collaborative team is comprised of collaborative divorce lawyers for both sides, a divorce coach and, in some cases, a financial neutral and child custody professional.